Wading through the flotsam and jetsam

 Modern Apothecary

 I started with the pitch logo and expanded outward.
 I still have a ton of heart for the Steinweiss script in this option, but it did not reinforce the bee of Zarbee’s enough.
+We took the chubby bee from the initial pitch and created visual lockups with different variations of type.
+Some of these are more successful than others.
+The presentation I have is the non-proofread — beware typos ahead.

 Ingredients